step-security-bot/rhis-code/docs/branch_standards.md

 # Branch Standards

+>[!IMPORTANT]
+> For contributions please fork the project and create pull request.
+> Only internal team is allowed to create branches.

 GitHub helps us manage our codebase efficiently by employing a structured branch management strategy that aligns with our diverse use cases.
 These branches ensure smooth coordination among development teams